I've seen the sights and eaten the food... and now I can say I've experienced the healthcare.

 They then asked me to sit down in front of one of those contraptions with the forehead rest and a bright light shining in your eye.
 They looked and chatted in Vietnamese.
 They looked some more.
 Chatted some more.
 Looked again.
 Chatted again.
 Finally the women pulled back.

-I held my breath, my heart pounding.
+I held my breath.
+My heart was pounding.

 "This is just a skin rash.
 You are fine."